 Fighting for Dignity: A Film on Injurious and Fatal Resident-to-Resident Incidents in Long-Term Care Homes

-A large number of injurious resident-to-resident incidents in the long-term care setting are not recognized, reported, nor prevented.
-Through the graphic and deeply painful experiences of three families whose vulnerable loved one was either physically or sexually harmed, this powerful 20-minute film encourages care providers to improve care practices that would prevent these injurious incidents.
+A large number of injurious resident-to-resident incidents in long-term care settings are not recognized, reported, nor prevented.
+Through the graphic and deeply painful experiences of three families whose vulnerable loved ones were either physically or sexually harmed, this powerful 20-minute film encourages care providers to improve care practices that would help prevent such episodes.

 Fighting for Dignity provides a much-needed framework in which to:

-- recognize the potential consequences of serious incidents on residents (emotional distress, falls, physical injury, and death), and the profound emotional impact on their family members,
+- recognize the potential consequences of serious incidents on residents (psychological distress, falls, physical injury, and death), and the profound emotional impact on their family members,

-- improve the safety of vulnerable and frail elders by recognizing the situational and emotional cues underlying unmet human needs, and situational frustrations that can help prevent harmful incidents, and
+- improve the safety of vulnerable and frail elders by recognizing the emotional cues and situational frustrations that can help prevent harmful incidents, and

-- provide professional and timely response to harmful incidents, including the provision of adequate emotional support to family members.
+- offer a professional and timely response to harmful incidents, including the provision of adequate emotional support to family members.

-A must-see training resource for all health care professionals and administrative staff in nursing homes and assisted living facilities, as well as, culture change advocates and policy makers.
+A must-see training resource for all health care professionals, managers, administrators, and owners of nursing homes and assisted living residences, as well as, culture change advocates and policymakers.